Cloudflare Is Liable For Pirate Sites and Has No Safe Harbor, Publisher Says - Slashdot

 Who imposed the requirement for someone providing a service to monitor content for policing?
 Would that not be counter productive to their service offering, would anyone actively use a service which monitored all content for delivery to be used someone who is not a customer or whatever, let alone some random copyright holder?

-Just think of the burden of having to poli
+Just think of the burden of having to police for 'every' single rights holder of any sort of information/content/whatever.
+Its ridiculous.

+If they dont already they should internally anonymize and or encrypt everything they handle so they can divest themselves of any liability or future nonsense.

+There is a gigantic difference between monitoring for performance compared to monitoring content

 Re: (Score:2)